Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Introduction

-Whether prompt engineering is a skill that humans apply intuitively or whether it is a learned skill is important not only for the field of AI art, but also for research on human-AI interaction and the future of work in general.
-Today, many images are shared on social media, often with stunning results.
-If what we see on social media is the result of the application of prompt engineering by experts, then the generative content that we encounter on social media could be skewed by a small group of highly skilled practitioners.
-From a systemic perspective, we run the risk of assigning too much importance to prompting as a method for interacting with generative models if prompt engineering is an intuitive skill \cite{GenAI}.
-On the other hand, if prompt engineering is a learned skill that requires expertise and training, this could give rise to novel creative professions with implications for the future of work.
+A source for unintuitiveness of the current practice of prompt engineering is a potential misalignment between the human-written prompts and the way in which text-to-image models interpret prompts.
+Compared to how we humans understand a prompt and its constituents, text-to-image generative models may attach very different meanings to some keywords in the prompt.
+Further, many AI-generated images are shared on social media, often with stunning results.
+However, if what we see on social media is the result of the application of prompt engineering by skilled experts, then the generative content that we encounter on social media could be skewed by a small group of highly skilled practitioners.
+Or from another perspective, if prompt engineering is an acquired skill that requires expertise and training, this could give rise to novel creative professions with implications for the future of work.
+On the other hand, we run the risk of assigning too much importance to prompting as a method for interacting with generative models if prompt engineering is an innate ability and an intuitive artistic skill that is acquired quickly~\citep{GenAI,PERCEPTIONS}.

-In this paper, we explore the creative skill of prompt engineering in three studies with a total of 227~participants recruited from Amazon Mechanical Turk (MTurk), a popular microtask crowdsourcing platform.
-The studies are summarized in \autoref{tab:studiesoverview}.
+In this paper, we explore the creative skill of prompt engineering in three studies with a total of 227~participants recruited from Amazon Mechanical Turk (MTurk), a crowdsourcing platform.
+The timing of our three studies is significant (see Table \ref{tab:studiesoverview}.
+The studies were conducted at a time when text-to-image generation was still relatively unknown.
+This allowed us to study whether participants could apply prompt engineering intuitively, or whether prompt engineering is a skill that must be learned through many iterations.
+We expand on the timing of this study in Section \ref{sec:futurework}.

-In Study~1, we explore participants' understanding of how a text-to-image system produces images of varying quality depending on the phrasing of input prompts.
-A feeling of what contributes to the quality of a prompt could enable participants to write prompts and create high-quality images on their own.
-In our within-subject experiment, participants separately rated the aesthetic appeal of textual prompts and matching images generated with a text-to-image system.
+In \textbf{Study~1}, we explore participants' understanding of how a text-to-image generation system produces images of varying quality depending on the phrasing of input prompts.
+A feeling of what contributes to the quality of a prompt could enable participants to write prompts and create high-quality images.
+In our within-subject experiment, participants separately rated the aesthetic appeal of textual prompts and matching images generated with a text-to-image generation system.
 We hypothesize that a high degree of consistency within the participants' two ratings may point toward there being a strong understanding of what makes a ``good'' prompt.

+\textbf{Key insights from Study 1:} We find participants are able to grasp what makes a ``good'' prompt.
+Being able to discern good from bad prompts would, in theory, allow participants to write effective prompts.